contagon/handbook/handbook/38-church-policies-and-guidelines.md

 [[AO]] The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:

-* “[Same-Sex Attraction],” Gospel Topics, topics.ChurchofJesusChrist.org
+* “[Same-Sex Attraction],” Topics and Questions, topics.ChurchofJesusChrist.org
 * “[Same-Sex Attraction],” Life Help, ChurchofJesusChrist.org

 In addition to the inspired help of Church leaders, members may benefit from professional counseling.
 Leaders may contact Family Services for assistance.
 See [31.3.6] for contact information.